-In a token ring LAN, the N nodes of the LAN (hosts and routers) are connected in a ring by direct links.
-The topology of the token ring defines the token-passing order.
-When a node obtains the token and sends a frame, the frame propagates around the entire ring, thereby creating a virtual broadcast channel.
-The node that sends the frame has the responsibility of removing the frame from the ring.
+In the 1980s and the early 1990s, two classes of LAN technologies were popular in the workplace.
+The first class consists of the Ethernet LANs (also known as 802.3 LANs [IEEE 1998b, Spurgeon 1999]), which are random-access based.
+The second class of LAN technolremoving the frame from the ring.
 FDDI was designed for geographically larger LANs (so called MANs, that is, metropolitan area networks).
 For geographically large LANs (spread out over several kilometers) it is inefficient to let a frame propagate back to the sending node once the frame has passed the destination node.
 FDDI has the destination node remove the frame from the ring.
 (Strictly speaking, FDDI is not a pure broadcast channel, as every node does not receive every transmitted frame.)
 You can learn more about token ring and FDDI by visiting the 3Com adapter page [3Com].